tlswg/tls13-spec/draft-ietf-tls-tls13.md

 point format (the format for all ECDH functions is considered uncompressed).
-Peers MUST validate each other's public value Y by ensuring that the point is a valid point on the elliptic curve.
-For all elliptic curves except for x25519 and x448, the appropriate validation procedures are defined in Section 5.6.2.6 of {{KEYAGREEMENT}}.
+Peers MUST validate each other's public value Y by ensuring that the point is a valid point on the elliptic curve, and that the point does not generate a small subgroup.

+For the curves secp256r1, secp384r1 and secp521r1, the appropriate
+validation procedures are defined in Section 4.3.7 of {{X962}
+and alternatively in Section 5.6.2.6  of {{KEYAGREEMENT}}.
-This process consists of three steps: (1) verify that Y is not the point at infinity (O), (2) verify that for Y = (x0, y0) both integers in the correct interval, (3) ensure that (x0, y0) is a correct solution to the elliptic curve equation.
+This process consists of three steps: (1) verify that Y is not the point at infinity (O), (2) verify that for Y = (x, y) both integers are in the correct interval, (3) ensure that (x, y) is a correct solution to the elliptic curve equation.
-For the curves allowed with TLS, it is not necessary to verify membership in the correct subgroup.
+For these curves, implementers do not need to verify membership in the correct subgroup.

-For x25519 and x448, the contents are the byte string inputs and outputs of the corresponding functions defined in {{RFC7748}}, 32 bytes for x25519 and 56 bytes for x448.
+For x25519 and x448, the contents of the public value are the byte string inputs and outputs of the corresponding functions defined in {{RFC7748}}, 32 bytes for x25519 and 56 bytes for x448.
+Peers SHOULD use the approach specified in {{RFC7748}} to calculate the Diffie-Hellman shared secret, and MUST check whether the computed Diffie-Hellman shared secret is the all-zero value and abort if so, as described in Section 6 of {{RFC7748}}.
+If implementers use an alternative implementation of these elliptic curves, they should perform the additional checks specified in Section 7 of {{RFC7748}}.

 Note: Versions of TLS prior to 1.3 permitted point format negotiation;
 TLS 1.3 removes this feature in favor of a single point format